 Read more about overnight stays in Norway in our Norway Travel Guide

 Alternatively, you can of course travel directly with the camper to Norway and thanks to the Right to Roam stand freely in the beautiful nature.

 Beim Klick wird Youtube.com aufgerufen (Datenschutzerklärung) | By clicking, Youtube.com opens (Privacy)

-Day 0: Arrival by ferry and first AirBnB
+Day 0: Arrival by ferry and relax in nature

-From the arrival in the ferry port I was already impressed by the incredible nature.
-I never thought that the fjords and rocky landscapes start in the deep south.
+From the arrival at the ferry port, we were already extremely impressed by the incredible nature.
+We would never have thought that the fjords and rocky landscapes already start in the deep south.
 Right from the start, Norway’s landscape contrasted strongly with that of Denmark and, in any case, northern Germany.
 We would not have expected that and that was just the beginning!